GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

 - If more than one bean of the same type is available in the container, the framework will throw a fatal exception.
 - To resolve, use @Qualifier(name of the bean you want)\
 - If you put @Autowiring on a final field, It will basically not compile.
 Error.
+- What will happen if you use @Autowired on a beans collection, say `List<Foo>`?
+    - It is a collection so all same type
+    - It will instantiate a collection filled with all the beans of the type
+    - Docs: _It is also possible to provide all beans of a particular type from the ApplicationContext by adding the annotation to a field or method that expects an array of that type_

 ### GrantedAuthority - Spring Security user permissions